 What Every CFO Needs to Know from their HRO

-Our panelists will share their individual perspectives from the lens as human resources leaders at a large public university (Metropolitan State University of Denver), a small private university (The Seattle School), and a community college (Clover Park Technical College, Lakewood, WA).
-Each panelist will address three perennial HR issues such as faculty retention and recruiting and three "hot" topics such as Title IX compliance and risk management.
+Our panelists will share their individual perspectives from the lens as human resources leaders at a large public university (Metropolitan State University of Denver), a small private university (The Seattle School of Theology and Psychology), and a community college (Clover Park Technical College, Lakewood, WA).
+Each panelist will address three perennial HR issues such as budget constraints, and three "hot" topics such as Title IX compliance and risk management.
 They will share their experiences in handling these issues as strategic partners alongside their CFOs.

 |Noon - 1:30 p.m.||Lunch